Thibstars/Bromine/README.md

 * Register your pages: `Pages.registerPage(myPage);`;
 * Add sections to your pages if any: `myPage.addSection(mySection);`;

-You're now good to go.
+You're good to go.
 You can now start building your framework.
 A good start could be `myPage.goTo();`.

 ## Projects using this library ##